sval972/svsync/README.md

 Note: Svsync will not create new storage accounts, it assumes that all storage accounts for sources and targets exist.

 ### Cache files map
 Svsync scans both source and target on every run.
-If files doesn't change often at target, there is an option to cache the results of the scan for defined period of time.
+If files don't change often at target, there is an option to cache the results of the scan for defined period of time.

 ```xml
 	<target path="azure://mystorage" secret="my_secret" cache-days="7"/>